kovidgoyal/calibre/manual/faq.rst

   * If there is a filesystem error on the device which caused your operating system to mount the filesystem in read only mode or mark a particular file as read only pending recovery.
   * If the files have their owner set to a user other than you.
   * If your file is open in another program.
   * If the file resides on a device, you may have reached the limit of a maximum of 256 files in the root of the device.
-In this case you need to reformat the device/sd card referered to in the error message with a FAT32 filesystem, or delete some files from the SD card/device memory.
+In this case you need to reformat the device/sd card referred to in the error message with a FAT32 filesystem, or delete some files from the SD card/device memory.

 You will need to fix the underlying cause of the permissions error before resuming to use calibre.
 Read the error message carefully, see what file it points to and fix the permissions on that file or its containing folders.